Schumer Calls on VA to Explain Use of Unproven Drug on Vets

 In a tweet Sunday, former VA Secretary David Shulkin urged the department to immediately curtail use of hydroxychloroquine for COVID-19.
 “With studies showing no benefit, VA should restrict use exclusively to clinical trials,” he wrote.
 Shulkin was fired by Trump in March 2018, and Wilkie replaced him.

 Schumer said his main concern is determining whether the VA had conducted any “clandestine studies to determine whether hydroxychloroquine was effective without their permission.”
-He said there’s also concern that the department won’t address specifically where the drug was sent or how it’s being used.
+He said there’s also concern that the department won’t address specifically where the drug was sent.

 “These are people who risked their lives for us,” Schumer said.
 “They should be treated only with the utmost dignity, respect and high standards of care.”

 The drug has long been used to treat malaria and other ailments.
 A few, very small preliminary studies suggested it might help prevent the coronavirus from entering cells and possibly help patients clear the virus sooner.
-But the Food and Drug Administration last month warned doctors against prescribing the drug for COVID-19 outside hospitals because of the risks of serious side effects and death.
+But the FDA last month warned doctors against prescribing the drug for COVID-19 outside hospitals because of the risks of serious side effects and death.